loyjoy/welcome/documentation/introduction/HOMEVIEW.md

   <img src="home_view_startpage.png" alt="Home View Startpage" title="Home View Startpage" width="500"/>
 </p>

-We already created two experience groups in our bicyle chatbot to use in our Home View.
+We already created two experience groups in our bicycle chatbot to use in our Home View.
 To link a certain experience to the Home View, create a new experience group with the experience concerned and set it as the default experience.

 <p align="center">
   <img src="set_default_experience.png" alt="Set default experience" title="Set default experience" width="500"/>